 PSHE education is a school subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
 Evidence shows that well-delivered PSHE programmes have an impact on both academic and non-academic outcomes for pupils, particularly the most vulnerable and disadvantaged.

 Our PSHE lessons aims to develop skills and attributes such as resilience, self-esteem, risk-management, team working and critical thinking in the context of learning grouped into three core themes: health and wellbeing, relationships and living in the wider world (including economic wellbeing and aspects of careers education).

-The NSPCC came to visit us and shared an important message ‘Speak out, Stay Safe’ Click here to visit the website.
+The NSPCC have been visitors to our school in the past, here is their important message ‘Speak out, Stay Safe’ .
+Click here to visit the website.

 Please follow this link for lots of interesting parental information about road safety, car seats, bus safety and bikeabilty.